-Unwrapping Holiday HiringNovember 8, 2018 Retailers and package delivery companies rely on the holiday season to provide an end-of-year boost in sales that makes operating during the rest of the year worthwhile.
+Unwrapping Holiday HiringOctober 31, 2019 Retailers and package delivery companies rely on the holiday season to provide an end-of-year boost in sales that makes operating during the rest of the year worthwhile.
 Some businesses hire extra workers, often on a temporary basis, to get them through this busy time of year.
-In 2017, the number of jobs added by “holiday hiring” industries with strong holiday employment patterns was close to average.
-The season’s holiday buildup was smaller than usual among retailers, while the new leaders in holiday hiring are couriers and messengers (UPS, FedEx, etc.), postal services, and health and personal care stores.
+In 2018, the number of jobs added by “holiday hiring” industries with strong holiday employment patterns was lower than average.
+The season’s traditional holiday buildup was smaller than usual among retailers.
+The new leaders in holiday hiring are couriers and messengers (UPS, FedEx, etc.), postal services, and health and personal care stores.

-Oregon’s job buildup in industries with strong holiday employment patterns was 11,196 in 2017, which was close to the average buildup of nearly 11,400 since 2001.
+Oregon’s job buildup in industries with strong holiday employment patterns was 8,929 (or 7%) in 2018, which was lower than the average buildup of more than 11,200 (9%) since 2001.
 The “holiday buildup” is one way to measure holiday hiring activity.
 The holiday buildup table shows the net job gain in industries where employment grows during the holiday season and is cut soon after the New Year.
-Holiday buildups of the last decade ranged from a high of about 15,000 in 2005 to a financial crisis-induced low of less than half that in 2008.
+Holiday buildups since 2001 ranged from a high of about 15,000 (13%) in 2005 to a financial crisis-induced low of less than half that in 2008.
 The October through December jobs buildup in the holiday hiring industries that year fell to 7,077, just 6 percent more than September’s level and far below the historical average buildup of 9 percent.
 Holiday hiring in 2018 was close to the lows seen in 2008 and 2009.

-Couriers and messengers had the largest buildup, adding 3,236 jobs in the closing months of 2017.
-Other industries with a large buildup include general merchandise stores (2,536 jobs), clothing and accessory stores (1,880), and sporting goods, hobby, and book stores (1,124).
+Couriers and messengers had the largest buildup, adding 3,013 jobs in the closing months of 2018.
+Other industries with a large buildup included clothing and accessory stores (1,891), general merchandise stores (1,882 jobs), and health and personal care stores (523).

-Increased online shopping means more jobs are being added in transportation industries during the holidays than in previous years.
+Increased online shopping means more jobs are being added in transportation industries during the holidays than in the past.
 It also means traditional retailers are increasing the number of temporary workers in their distribution and fulfillment centers that serve online customers.
-The Oregonian reported that 24 companies are hiring seasonal workers in warehouses and stores across Oregon.
 In-store workers will also be fulfilling online purchases using merchandise from stores, so the line between serving online customers and in-store customers is blurring.

-Postal services and couriers and messengers deliver many of the packages purchased during the holiday season and their holiday workers account for about 33 percent of the total holiday jobs buildup.
+Postal services and couriers and messengers deliver many of the packages purchased during the holiday season.
+Their holiday workers account for about 34 percent of the total holiday jobs buildup.

 The private-sector couriers and messengers industry had the fastest buildup rate of these seasonal industries.
-The industry had more than twice the buildup in 2017’s holiday season (3,236 jobs) than the average buildup between 2001 and 2017 (1,603).
-Other industries with the fastest buildup rates were health and personal care stores and private-sector and federal postal services.
-Health and personal care stores added 600 jobs in 2007, nearly double the average of 338 jobs since 2001.
-Private-sector and federal postal services added 475 jobs in 2017, faster than the average of 333 jobs.
+The industry had almost twice the buildup in 2018’s holiday season (3,013 jobs) than the average buildup between 2001 and 2018 (1,681).
+Other industries with the fastest buildup rates were clothing and clothing accessory stores and private-sector and federal postal services.
+Clothing and clothing accessory stores added 1,891 jobs in 2018.
+Private-sector and federal postal services added 458 jobs in 2018, faster than the average of 338 jobs.

 The U.S. Postal Service used to add more than 500 jobs in Oregon each holiday season.
 That number fell drastically starting in 2007, but has since recovered and returned to adding more than 400 jobs during the holiday season.

 Holiday buildups inevitably lead to corresponding post-holiday declines in the number of workers needed as businesses adjust back to the usual sales pace.
-As a group, the holiday hiring industries are growing at near the same pace as the overall economy.
-This suggests that some of the jobs added this season will stick around in 2019.
+As a group, the holiday hiring industries are growing slower than the overall economy.
+This suggests that not all of the jobs added in the 2019 holiday season will stick around in 2020.